an-anime-team/an-anime-game-launcher/README.md

 # About 2.3.0 update

-1. To update background image, change the launcher language to some another, return it back **and restart to refresh the launch button's state**
+1. To update background image, change the launcher language to some another, return it back **and restart the launcher to refresh the launch button's state**
 2. After you press the update button, everything will be ok before launcher will not stop at the end of the process.
-You should close the launcher, go to the `~/local/share/an-anime-game` folder and change the version field in the `config.json` file to the `2.3.0`
+You should close the launcher, go to the `~/local/share/an-anime-game` folder and change the `version` field in the `config.json` file to the `2.3.0`
 3. After that you can launch the launcher
 4. You will receive analytics window.
 Please, participate)
 5. **DON'T PRESS THE "TEST PATCH" BUTTON**.
 That's a error and I don't want to know what will happen if you will press it.
 Just wait before I will make a hot fixes of all these issues